Industrial Sensor Networks

 We investigate the suitability of various communication technologies and protocols for wireless sensor connectivity in industrial environments.
 Emphasis is given to the robustness of communication against fading and interference, energy efficiency, and the use of relay communication.
 The performance of ZigBee, ultra-wideband (UWB), and LoRa has been experimentally tested in production plants, airplanes, and space launch vehicles in collaboration with industrial partners.

-Modern factories utilize large numbers of sensors to monitor and control processes, machines, and goods.
-These sensors measure physical or chemical parameters and typically report them to a control center, which analyzes the measurements and sends commands to actuators.
+Modern factories utilize large numbers of sensors to monitor and control processes, machinery, and inventory.
+These sensors measure physical or chemical parameters and typically report their data to a control center, which analyzes the measurements and sends commands to actuators.
 Such industrial automation requires a reliable communication system, which is traditionally implemented through wired connections.
-However, there is a desire to replace these cables with wireless connections, which will generate massive benefits in terms of quick and cost-effective factory reconfiguration.
-Such flexibility is especially important for small lot sizes and short product cycles.
-Similar to the application in factories, sensor networks find their way into vehicles, trains, and airplanes, where wireless connectivity saves weight and reduces the complexity of installation and maintenance.
-Future airplanes, for example, will be equipped with thousands of embedded sensors and actuators for structural health monitoring, passenger and aircrew assistance, and aircraft control.
-These examples illustrate that sensor networks play a vital role in today’s industry, and that appropriate radio technologies and communication protocols are to be developed in order to meet the demands of industrial applications.
-These requirements include system security, reliability, energy efficiency, lifetime, coexistence, and real-time capabilities, to name just a few.
-In addition, the wireless connectivity has to be robust against signal fading and interference while meeting requirements in terms of data rate and delay.
-A key question in this context is: Which wireless technology is best suited for such industrial demands?
-To contribute to this important domain, my team and I have conducted a number of funded research projects with a strong experimental focus and in collaboration with industry partners.
+However, there is growing interest in replacing these cables with wireless links.
+Wireless connectivity offers substantial benefits in terms of rapid and cost-effective factory reconfiguration, a critical factor for small lot sizes and short product cycles.
+Beyond factory floors, sensor networks find their way into vehicles, trains, and airplanes, where wireless connectivity reduces both weight and the complexity of installation and maintenance.
+Future airplanes, for example, will be equipped with thousands of embedded sensors and actuators for structural health monitoring, passenger, passenger and crew assistance, and aircraft control.
+These cases illustrate the essential role of sensor networks in today’s industry, underscoring the need for appropriate radio technologies and communication protocols that meet the rigorous demands of industrial applications.
+In response to this challenge, my team and I have conducted a range of funded research projects, focused on experimental work and in close collaboration with industry partners, to advance wireless solutions for industry.

 Our first project designed and investigated novel communication techniques based on cooperative relays.
 The basic concept is as follows: A relay device supports the communication from a sender to a destination by overhearing packets and rebroadcasting the ones the destination cannot properly decode, thus providing a second chance to receive it.
 We studied the performance of relay communications for industrial applications based on real-world measurements.
 We employed low-cost, off-the-shelf IEEE 802.15.4 devices in a harsh and cluttered factory environment.
 Results show that relaying protocols outperform conventional retransmissions in terms of delivery ratio and number of retransmissions.
 “Reactive relay selection provides the best overall delivery ratio,” we state for the setting in our 2014 article published in the IEEE Transactions on Industrial Informatics and conclude that cooperative relaying can be beneficial in large industrial sensor networks but requires a careful choice of the associated protocols.